leongatys/GenerativeImageModellingWithDNNs/README.md

 ### Lecture 1
 Brief introduction to natural images and example of classifying an image with a pre-trained CNN.
 ### Lecture 2
-Discussion and implementation of [Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps, Simonyan et al. 2013](https://arxiv.org/abs/1312.6034)
+Discussion and implementation of [Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps, Simonyan et al. 2013](https://arxiv.org/abs/1312.6034).
+Also implementation of the regularisation methods from [Understanding Neural Networks Through Deep Visualization, Yosinksi et al. 2015 ](https://arxiv.org/pdf/1506.06579.pdf).